GabrielVareilles/rails-matching/README.md

 # MATCHING USERS in Rails

-This tutorial will detail how to match users on multiple criterias.\
+This tutorial will detail how to match users on multiple criterias.

-We will only talk about backend logic without implementing controllers or views.
+## Matching algorithm

 Lets say we want to match users on their fruits tastes :apple: :banana: :orange: :strawberry: :peach:.\
 Each user taste relative to a fruit will be an integer from 0 to 5 (this could also work with floats).

-## Matching algorithm

 Now how do we do to compare two user tastes ?